PORT PHILLIP PIONEERS GROUP INC.

 - PORT PHILLIP PIONEER REGISTER - Barbara Hawkins and her dedicated team have digitised Lester Stephen's paper-based Register of Pioneers to permanently preserve it.
 It has been saved onto three separate external hard drives which are being kept at different locations.
 Members can access the Register free of charge at PPPG Meetings and they can download entries to their memory sticks if required.
 Barbara is currently checking through the files for errors and identifying any names that need to be removed for the sake of privacy.
 The original hand-written Register will eventually be disposed of.

 - NEWSLETTER - Do you have an article or image to share with our readers?
 Did your family enter a competition for the biggest animal, or write some poetry or have a story from our timeframe?
 Do you have an old postcard of a place?
 We need you to put your thinking caps on and share with us what you have.
 It does not have to be long, just a snippet will fill a vacant space.
 We look forward to hearing from you.
 News items, images and articles should be sent to the Editor, Barbara Hawkins, by e-mail or by post to 27 Cootamundra Avenue, Capel Sound, Victoria, 3940.
-The editor's closing date for the next newsletters are 3 April 2017 ( April - May 2017 Newsletter ), 5 June 2017 ( June - July 2017 Newsletter ), 7 August 2017 ( August - September 2017 Newsletter ) and 9 October 2017 ( October - November 2017 Newsletter ).
+The editor's closing date for the next newsletters are 5 June 2017 ( June - July 2017 Newsletter ), 7 August 2017 ( August - September 2017 Newsletter ) and 9 October 2017 ( October - November 2017 Newsletter ).

-- PPPG NEWSLETTERS BY E-MAIL - Financial Members may now have their bi-monthly PPPG Newsletters sent to them by e-mail instead of by Australia Post.
+- PPPG NEWSLETTERS BY E-MAIL - Financial Members can have their bi-monthly PPPG Newsletters sent to them by e-mail instead of by Australia Post.
+Nearly one third of our members and newsletter subscribers have now requested this e-mail version.
 Contact Susan Grant if you would like to arrange for this.
 We will of course still send copies by post to those who wish it, but please note our new membership rates.
 Unless we hear from you, we will continue to send your Newsletter via Australia Post.
 Please make sure we have your correct e-mail address if you choose to receive our e-Newsletter.

 - SUBSCRIPTIONS 2017/2018 - The Annual Membership Subscription fees for members and newsletter subscribers were announced at the last Annual General Meeting.
 Due to the substantial increase in the cost of postage it has been decided to create two levels of fees.
 For those members and newsletter subscribers who receive their Newsletter by e-mail, the fee will remain at $15.00 per year.
 For those members who receive their Newsletter by post, the yearly fee will rise to $20.00.
 This new fee structure will only apply when a membership renewal is due.
 Life Membership category has been suspended for the time being.
 The current low interest rates do not generate enough income to pay the yearly membership costs.
 This decision will not affect existing Life Members.
 Subscriptions for 2017/2018 become due on 1 July 2017.
 Past members can rejoin at any time upon payment of the current annual subscription.
 For any enquiries please contact the Honorary Treasurer, Susan Grant on 9822 2658.